 Cyber Security: The National Cyber Security Centre has issued specific guidelines in relation to cyber security, which includes limiting the number of devices you bring and keeping your documents safe to avoid identity theft.
 Before you travel, take a backup of your photos/data, turn on the ability to wipe your phone, make sure all devices have a unique password/PIN, and that your laptop has up-to-date antivirus software installed.
 With roaming costs, it may be cheaper and safer to bring a pay-as-you-go phone.
 While you’re in Russia, remember that WiFi might not be safe so consider what you’re sharing carefully and avoid internet banking.
 Don’t share your devices with anyone and keep them with you at all times.

-Prohibited Items: Certain items are banned from the stadiums, including large umbrellas, anything made of glass, flags or banners over 2m x 1.5m, large bags and food or drink.
+Prohibited Items: Certain items are banned from the stadiums, including large umbrellas, anything made of glass, flags or banners over 2m x 1.5m (you will need to apply for a licence to bring in anything bigger), large bags and food or drink.
 You can see a full list on the Russia 2018 Fan Guide page.

 Alcohol: You can’t bring alcohol in to the stadiums and the sale of alcohol at events associated with the tournament and surrounding shops will be restricted.
 Buying and drinking alcohol in glass containers will be banned on match days in certain areas of the host cities.